-8.1 As an employee of the Council, when raising a concern you follow the reporting PROCEDURES described in 8.3 below and as detailed in Appendix D.

-8.2 For Members and third party individuals (and their employees) you go directly to PROCEDURE 3 of the reporting procedure and contact any one of those listed in the first instance.
-(As stated previously Members must, under the Model Code of Conduct (Wales) Order 2008, report through the Council's confidential reporting procedure, any conduct by another member or anyone who works for, or on behalf of, the Council which they believe involves or likely to involve criminal behaviour).
+- 8.1 As an employee or member of the Council, when raising a concern about malpractice you follow the steps below. - 8.2 For third party individuals (and their employees) you go directly to Step 3 of the reporting procedure and contact any one of those listed in the first instance. - Step 1.
+Raise the issue first with your line manager in order for practices to be modified before they reach the point where problems are created or harm is caused.

-8.3 Reporting Procedures:

-Procedure 1 Raise the issue first with your line manager in order for practices to be modified before they reach the point where problems are created or harm is caused.
 These issues will initially be dealt with informally where possible.
-This may be done orally or in writing.

-Procedure 2 If you feel unable to raise the matter with your line manager, for whatever reason, please raise the matter with the next immediate line manager whom you trust, or with someone outside line management within the Portfolio.
-Please say if you want to raise the matter in confidence so that they can make appropriate arrangements.

-Procedure 3 If these channels have been followed and you still have concerns, or if you feel that the matter is so serious that you cannot discuss it with any of the above, or you are a Member or third party please contact one of the following:
+This may be done orally or in writing. - Step 2.
+If you feel unable to raise the matter with your line manager, for whatever reason, please raise the matter with the next immediate line manager whom you trust, or with someone outside line management within the Portfolio.
+Please say if you want to raise the matter in confidence so that they can make appropriate arrangements. - Step 3.
+If these channels have been followed and you still have concerns, or if you feel that the matter is so serious that you cannot discuss it with any of the above, or you are a third party, please contact one of the following: